iluwatar/java-design-patterns/chain/README.md

 ---

 ## Intent
 Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.

 ## Explanation

-Real world example
+Real-world example

 > The Orc King gives loud orders to his army.
 The closest one to react is the commander, then
-> officer and then soldier.
-The commander, officer and soldier here form a chain of responsibility.
+> officer, and then a soldier.
+The commander, officer, and soldier here form a chain of responsibility.

 In plain words